-NIH Guidelines
+NIH Policies and Guidelines

-NIH policy states that all NIH-funded clinical research must include women and members of racial and ethnic minority groups and their subpopulations.
+NIH policy states that all NIH-funded clinical research must include women and members of racial and/or ethnic minority groups and their subpopulations.
 The NIH Director may make an exception to this policy if the investigator offers a clear and compelling rationale and justification for not including them.
-The investigator must establish to the satisfaction of the relevant institute or center director that inclusion is inappropriate with respect to the subjects’ health or to the purpose of the research.
+The investigator must establish to the satisfaction of the relevant institute or center director that inclusion is inappropriate with respect to the participants’ health or to the purpose of the research.
 Cost is not an acceptable reason for exclusion of women and minorities except when the study would duplicate data from other sources.
 Women of childbearing potential should not routinely be excluded from participating in clinical research.
 This policy applies to research subjects of all ages in all NIH-supported clinical research studies.
+Information on implementing this policy is available on the Office of Extramural Research Grants & Funding website on the Inclusion of Women and Minorities as Participants in Research Involving Human Subjects webpage.

 For example, prior research might suggest that men and women respond to an intervention in ways that measurably and differentially affect their health or well-being.
 In this case, the investigators must design the NIH-defined Phase III clinical trial to answer two primary questions—one pertaining to men and the other pertaining to women, with a sample size adequately powered for each.
 The application must include plans for how the investigators will evaluate any potential group differences.
 Further information about what constitutes a valid analysis and policy requirements is available in the full policy statement.